robbert-vdh/yabridge/README.md

   Center.
 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.
+- **MeldaProduction** plugins have minor rendering issues when GPU acceleration is enabled.
+This can be fixed by disabling GPU acceleration in the plugin settings.
+I'm not sure whether this is an issue with Wine or the plugins themselves.
+Notable issues here are missing redraws and incorrect positioning when the window gets dragged offscreen on the top and left dies of the screen.
 - Plugins like **FabFilter Pro-Q 3** that can share data between different instances of the same plugin plugins have to be hosted within a single process for that functionality to work.
 See the [plugin groups](#Plugin-groups)